Cancer Biology (Cluster)

 - J. Julie Kim, PhD (Co-Director), Susy Y. Hung Professor, Obstetrics and Gynecology, j-kim4@northwestern.edu

-Cancer Biology Cluster Student Directors 2022-2023
+Cancer Biology Cluster Student Directors 2024-2025

-- April Bell, Career Development Specialist, AprilBell2023@u.northwestern.edu
+- Ashley Bauer, Career Development Specialist ashley.bauer@northwestern.edu

-- Lourdes (Luly) Brea, Recruitment Specialist, LourdesBrea2023@u.northwestern.edu
+- Julia Yescas, Recruitment Specialist, julia.yescas@northwestern.edu

-- Jamie Guillen, Diversity/Equity/Inclusion/Belonging Specialist, JamieGuillen2023@u.northwestern.edu
+- Maya Walker, Communications Specialist, maya.walker@northwestern.edu

-- The Cancer Biology Training Program requires core knowledge of cell biology, molecular biology and genetics, and biochemistry.
+- The Cancer Biology Training Program requires core knowledge of cell biology, molecular biology, genetics, and biochemistry.
 In addition to core courses in these areas, a foundation course in Tumor Cell Biology (TCB) should be taken in the first year.
 TCB formally introduces students to the principles of tumor pathology, such as oncogenes and tumor suppressor genes, DNA repair, genomics, tumor invasion and metastasis, and tumor immunology.

-- Advanced readings courses are also offered.
-For trainees on the T32, the “Mechanisms of Carcinogenesis” course is required.
-This course provides training in critical evaluation of the literature, development of a grant proposal, and the fundamentals of the peer review system.
+- Advanced readings courses are also offered for all Cancer Biology Cluster students.
+Trainees appointed to the Carcinogenesis T32 must complete the “Mechanisms of Carcinogenesis” course, but we also encourage all students interested in cancer research to take this course.
+This course provides training in critical evaluation of the basic research literature, development of a grant proposal, and the fundamentals of the peer review system.
 Each student will work closely with a faculty mentor to write and defend a research proposal.
+Students in Cancer Biology frequently complete additional elective advanced courses in areas encouraged by their departments and programs such as Bioinformatics, Information Systems, Pharmacology, Receptors and Effectors, Eukaryotic Cell Biology, Cytoskeleton, and Immunology among others.